pforret/jekyll.forret.com/_posts/2006/2006-07-10-netgear-sc-101-urgent-support-required.md

   - storage
   - USB
 ---
-_UPDATE: also read my post about testing the [Netgear ReadyNAS](http://blog.forret.com/2008/04/netgear-readynas-nas-done-right/) (it doesn&#8217;t suck)_
+_UPDATE: also read my post about testing the [Netgear ReadyNAS](/2008/04/netgear-readynas-nas-done-right/) (it doesn't suck)_
 [<img  style="float: right; margin: 5px" src="http://static.flickr.com/76/186292024_d2a830f4c7_m.jpg" alt="Storage porn" width="240" height="180" />](http://www.flickr.com/photos/pforret/186292024/ "Photo Sharing")

 In my continuing quest for more and better storage, I have taken the following path:

   * Maxtor 5000DV, 120GB USB/Firewire, bought in 2003.
 Was dependable for 3 years (warranty period: 2 years) but has crashed a couple of times since (with data loss)
   * LaCie Porsche, 160GB USB, bought in 2004.
 Worked OK for 2 years (warranty period: 2 years) but has crashed a couple of times since (with data loss)
   * Iomega Desktop hard drive, 250GB 100Mb Ethernet, bought in 2005.
-Hasn&#8217;t broken down yet, but makes way too much noise (loud ventilator, running continuously).
+Hasn't broken down yet, but makes way too much noise (loud ventilator, running continuously).
   * Netgear SC-101, 2x300GB Ethernet, bought in 2006.
 Supports RAID-1 mirroring, which I needed after all my hard disk crashes.
 For my less-than-optimal experience, read on.

 <!--more-->